jaisidhsingh/nano-dlm/README.md

 dataset = load_from_disk("your/save/path")
 ```

+Specific information on how the dataset is used can be found in `src/data.py/` and `src/config.py`.
 Remember to split the dataset into `train` and `val` splits.
 In our experiments, we use 1M tokens for validation.

 ## ⚡️ Quick Start: Single GPU Training